There are various ways of getting help, including this FAQ.

 will be executed on the machine on which they will

 be used.
-For this reasons, the default behaviour of mfront
+For this reason, the default behaviour of mfront

 is to use flags like -march=native